Nageswari-droid/NoteCracker/README.md

      ```
      const SUPABASE_URL = "http://127.0.0.1:54321";
      ```
-   - Once the changes are made, the API calls from the front-end will target the local Edge Functions.
+   - Once the changes are made, the API calls from the front end will target the local Edge Functions.

 ### Steps for Deployment Setup
   - Navigate to the supabase directory from the root directory of the project.